One of my favorite Christmas specials is “A Charlie Brown Christmas.” I like

 through the pity of a friend.

-Nineteen long centuries have come and gone, and today
+Nineteen long centuries have come and gone,

 I am far within the mark when I say that all the armies that ever marched,

 Navies that were ever built; all the parliaments that ever sat and all the